rollkit/docs/tutorials/celestia-da.md

 ## 🌞 Introduction {#introduction}

-This tutorial serves as a comprehensive guide for deploying your GM world rollup on Celestia's data availability network.
+This tutorial serves as a comprehensive guide for deploying your GM world rollup on Celestia's data availability (DA) network.
 From the Rollkit perspective, there's no difference in posting blocks to Celestia's testnets or Mainnet Beta.

 Before proceeding, ensure that you have completed the [GM world rollup](/tutorials/gm-world) tutorial, which covers setting up a local sovereign gm-world rollup and connecting it to a local mock DA node.